 Do you have an interest in photography?
 What about becoming a cat photographer?
 You should obtain the relevant qualifications in order to call yourself a professional photographer.
 Set up costs can be expensive as camera equipment isn’t cheap.
 You may wish to have your own studio at home or take photos on location such as at cat shows or in the cat’s own home.

 Nationally accredited courses are available for people wishing to become a pet groomer.
 Most countries don’t require formal qualifications in order to work as a pet groomer, but they certainly help.
 You have the choice to either find work with an established groomer or set up shop yourself, however, this will come with expenses.

-Obtaining qualifications is highly recommended and gaining experience necessary.
+Obtaining qualifications is highly recommended and gaining the experience necessary.
 You can offer your services for free to animal shelters such as the RSPCA or see if any pet grooming salons are willing to give you work experience.

 Pros are that eventually you can set up shop and work for yourself, but it’s not all grooming pampered felines.
-Your job will involve handling sometimes difficult cats who resent being bathed, clipping some cats who’s fur is too long or matted, animals who have parasites, impacted anal glands.
+Your job will involve handling sometimes difficult cats who resent being bathed, clipping some cats whose fur is too long or matted, animals who have parasites, impacted anal glands.
 But on the plus side, you get to hang out with cats all day.
 What’s better than that?

-In most cases, shelter workers are not paid, they rely on volunteers to keep shelters running, however some of the larger shelters do employ full and part time staff.
+In most cases, shelter workers are not paid, they rely on volunteers to keep shelters running, however, some of the larger shelters do employ full and part-time staff.
 The role is varied and may include receiving animals brought to the shelter, temperament testing them, general care such as cleaning out cages, grooming, giving basic medicines etc. It can be a sad job at times, seeing perfectly adoptable animals being euthanised, but it can also be an incredibly rewarding and satisfying job knowing that you are helping less fortunate animals.